Digital Posters & Other Underwhelming Uses of Digital in Retail

 As I took a coat off the rack and walked over to the magic mirror, the screen changed to show high-resolution images of the garment in my hand.
 Was it magical?
 Not really.
 In fact, I wondered aloud why this digital screen was showing me pictures of the very garment I held in my hands—the garment I could easily touch, feel, see and otherwise study up close without the aid of this digital screen.
 It was not magical.
 It was not unique.
 Instead, it was a very expensive way to digitally show me the very garment I held in my hands.

 In their defense, they did also try and upsell me with imagery of matching accessories to pair with the coat.
-I support there is benefit in this, but “magic” is not the term I would use to describe it.
+I suppose there is benefit in this, but “magic” is not the term I would use to describe it.

 The Promise of Digital in Retail